Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 • make assumptions and make plans to test them.

-Project activity has a huge development potential.
-Its main advantage lies in the fact that it gives children real ideas about the various aspects of the object being studied, about its relationship with other objects and the environment.
+Project activities have enormous development potential.
+Its main advantage is that it gives children real ideas about the various aspects of the object being studied, about its relationships with other objects and the environment.

-To solve the tasks set in the projects, I involved parents who were happy to look for solutions together with the children, helped in organizing a developing environment in the group, actively participated in the preparation and implementation of projects
+To solve the problems posed in the projects, I involved parents in the work, who were happy to look for solutions together with their children, helped in organizing the developmental environment in the group, and actively participated in the preparation and implementation of projects

 At this age stage, children are actively interested in changes in the surrounding reality.
-Therefore, I applied the methods of observation and demonstration, experimentation.
-In the process of work, the children examined the objects with pleasure, identified the main features, noticed changes in the process of experimentation and talked about it.
+Therefore, I used methods of observation, demonstration, and experimentation.
+During the work, the children looked at the objects with pleasure, identified the main features, noticed changes in the process of experimentation and talked about it.

 For a more complete assimilation of the material, I made didactic games, invented outdoor games with the help of which the knowledge of preschoolers was consolidated and deepened.

-Active work with parents led to the fact that they not only became a means of information and support for the child, but also actively involved in project activities, and also enriched their pedagogical experience, experienced a sense of ownership and satisfaction from working with children.
+Active work with parents led to the fact that they not only became a means of information and support for the child, but also actively became involved in project activities, and also enriched their teaching experience, experienced a sense of belonging and satisfaction from working together with children.

-Together with children and parents, the environmental action “Garden on the Window” was held, exhibitions of drawings and crafts “Take care of the primrose”, “These beautiful animals” were held, a photo album “And this is all about astronauts” was created, leaflets “My flowers” were published.
+Together with children and parents, an environmental campaign “Vegetable garden on the window” was held, exhibitions of drawings and crafts “Take care of the primrose”, “These beautiful animals” were held, a photo album “And this is all about astronauts” was created, leaflets “My flowers” were published.

-In the course of some projects, thematic entertainments, creative living rooms, a master class were held, which summed up our joint activities.
+During some projects, themed entertainment, creative living rooms, and a master class were held, which summed up our joint activities.

-2. Project development - an action plan to achieve the goal;
+2. Project development - an activity plan to achieve the goal;

-4. Summing up - defining tasks for new projects.
+4. Summing up - identifying tasks for new projects.

 Sequence of work on projects:

-1. Sets a goal based on the interests and needs of children;
+1. Sets goals based on the interests and needs of children;

-2. Involves in problem solving (designation of "children's goal");
+2. Involves in problem solving (designation of a “children’s goal”);

-3. Outlines a plan for moving towards the goal (supports the interest of children and parents);
+3. Outlines a plan for moving towards the goal (maintains the interest of children and parents);

 4. Discusses the plan with parents;

-6. Together with children and parents, they draw a plan - a diagram of the project and hang it in a conspicuous place;
+6. Together with children and parents, they draw a plan - a scheme for carrying out the project and hang it in a visible place;

-7. Collects information, material (studies a plan with children);
+7. Collects information and material (studies the plan diagram with the children);

 8. Conducts classes, games, observations, experiments (activities of the main part of the project), etc.;